 In this four-week program, students will explore Florence - the city with a deep history of art - throught the lens of a camera.

 Ernestine M. Raclin School of the Arts, in cooperation with the Office of International Programs, offers a unique opportunity to spend four weeks in Florence, Italy, studying photography.
-Shooting sessions in this historical city and around it along with the access to darkrooms and individual attention by the professor will give an invaluable experience to the students at all levels.
+Shooting sessions will take place in the historical city and around it.
+Students will have access to darkrooms and will recieve individual attention from the professor, creating an invaluable experience for students of all skill levels.

-This class is open to students of all levels in photography from beginning to advanced.
+This class is open to students of all skill levels in photography.
 Course work includes daily photographic field trips in this historical city and the surrounding countryside of Tuscany.
-Individual attention by the professor will give an invaluable experience to students at all levels.
+Individual attention by the professor gives invaluable experience to students of all levels.

 This program will be conducted in cooperation with the Santa Reparata International School of Art (SRISA).

 This program can accommodate 10-12 students.
-All students must be registered IU students with a minimum of sophomore credit status in good standing with a minimum 2.75 GPA.
+All students must be registered IU students with sophomore credit status in good standing, with a minimum 2.75 GPA.
 Students are encouraged to have their own camera; some cameras are available from the Fine Arts department.
 No photography experience is needed to enroll in the course.

 COURSE DESCRIPTION AND ACTIVITIES